Woodenonez/DyObAv-MPCnWTA-Warehouse/README.md

 ```
 python solver_build.py
 ```
-After this, a new directory *mpc_solver* will appear and contains the solver.
+After this, a new directory *mpc_solver* will appear and contain the solver.
 Then, you are good to go :)

 ## Use Case
 Run *main.py* for the warehouse simulation (one robot, two pedestrians) in Python.
 The evaluation is in *main_eva.py*.